Data Systems/Reporting Requirements

 With respect to decisions on enrollment providers shall defer to AHCCCS, which has exclusive authority to enroll and dis-enroll Medicaid eligible members in accordance with the rules set forth in A.A.C., R9-22, Article 17 and R9-31, Articles 3 and 17.
 Providers shall also defer to AHCCCS, which has exclusive authority to designate who will be enrolled and dis-enrolled as Non-Medicaid eligible members.

-- Monitor and report on outcomes of individuals in active care (e.g., changes in diagnosis, employment/educational status, behavioral health category, substance use,);
+- Monitor and report on outcomes of individuals in active care (e.g., employment/educational status, substance use);

 - Comply with federal and state funding and/or grant requirements;